google/neuroglancer/src/neuroglancer/datasource/precomputed/meshes.md

 subdirectory or an `info` file contanining a JSON object with the following members:
 - `"@type"`: Must be `"neuroglancer_legacy_mesh"`.

+To specify a legacy single-resolution mesh dataset that lacks an `info` file as a Neuroglancer data source, use the data source URL syntax `precomputed://FILE_URL#type=mesh`, where `FILE_URL` is the URL to the directory containing the mesh data using any [supported file protocol](../file_protocols.md).

 The surface mesh representation for a given segmented object may be split into one or more separate fragments (e.g. corresponding to subvolumes).